RapidAPI/DevRel-Stack-Data/guides/posts/build-spell-checker-app/post.md

 ---
 title: How to build a Spell Checker App Using Next.js and JSpell Checker API?
-description: 'You often have to write detailed documents at work.
-They can be proposals, guides, some documentation, etc. You need to ensure that you are not making any spelling errors in such important documents.'
+description: You often have to write detailed documents at work.
+They can be proposals, guides, some documentation, etc. You need to ensure that you are not making any spelling errors in such important documents.
+Let's build a spell checker app in this piece.
 publishedDate: 2021-11-08T18:18:51.569Z
 lastModifiedDate: 2021-11-08T18:18:51.569Z
 authors: